pondrejk/vim-readability/README.md

 ## TODO

-* implement other readability metrics provided by odyssey
+* implement and other readability metrics provided by odyssey
 * be friends with markdown and asciidoc (odyssey does xml parsing by default)